-One trial by Glogowska and colleagues examined children under 42 months of age (N = 159) who were identified with a delay in general language, in expressive language, or in phonological development at any of 16 clinics in Bristol, England.
-Treatment consisted of immediate speech and language therapy services, usually provided by the clinic.
+One trial by Glogowska et al examined children younger than age 42 months (n=159) who were identified as having a delay in general language, expressive language, or phonological development at any of 16 clinics in Bristol, England.135 Treatment consisted of immediate speech and language therapy services, usually provided by the clinic.
 Some children in both arms did not fulfill the protocol.
-In the therapy group, 3 of 71 children failed to attend any therapy sessions; in the control group, 1 of 88 families requested therapy within 1 month of randomization, and 17 requested therapy at the end of 6 months.
-Intervention treatment services were provided for an average of 8.4 months (range 0.9 to 12), for 8.1 contacts (range 0 to 17), and for 6.2 total hours (range 0 to 15).
+In the therapy group, three of 71 children failed to attend any therapy sessions; in the control group (n=88), one family requested therapy within 1 month of randomization and 17 requested therapy at the end of 6 months.
+Intervention treatment services were provided for an average of 8.4 months (range, 0.9 to 12), for 8.1 contacts (range, 0 to 17) and 6.2 total hours per participant (range, 0 to 15).
 Outcome measures were collected at 6 and 12 months after randomization.

-Robertson and Ellis Weismer139 examined the impact of a clinician-delivered intervention on the expressive and receptive language skills of toddlers (21 to 30 months of age) who were identified as late talkers (based on scores on parent-reported expressive vocabulary below the 10th percentile) (N = 21).
-Speech-language pathologists directed therapy in small groups of no more than 4 children, for 150 minutes per week for 12 weeks.
+Robertson and Ellis Weismer139 examined the effects of a clinician-delivered intervention on the expressive and receptive language skills of toddlers (ages 21 to 30 months) who were identified as late talkers based on parent-reported expressive vocabulary scores below the 10th percentile (n=21).
+Speech-language pathologists directed therapy in small groups of no more than four children for 150 minutes per week for 12 weeks.
 Aspects of the intervention included establishing routines, using theme-based materials, increasing the salience of linguistic input through modifications of stress vocabulary and pitch, modeling language, and providing interaction opportunities and feedback.
-Three key strategies used for language modeling were a) parallel talk, or providing a verbal description of the child's actions in the absence of a child verbalization; b) expansion/expatiation, or repeating a child's utterance with the addition of content that extends the child; and c) recast, defined here as repeating a child's utterance with modification of syntactic elements of modality or voice.
+Three key strategies used for language modeling were 1) parallel talk, or providing a verbal description of the child's actions in the absence of a child verbalization; 2) expansion/expatiation, or repeating a child's utterance with the addition of content that extends that given by the child; and 3) recast, defined here as repeating a child's utterance with modification of syntactic elements of modality or voice.

-One earlier included Canadian trial also evaluated the effects of the Hanen Parent Program parent training on language outcomes 137 among children 23 to 33 months of age with expressive language delays (i.e., at no higher than the 1-word stage).
-The Hanen Parent Program comprises 8 parent group sessions of 2.5 hours each and 3 home visits.
-Parents were taught to provide linguistic input to their children contingent on their children's interests.
-For this study, the usual Hanen Parent Program was modified to coach parents on focused stimulation of 10 target words; replacing acquired words with new, parent-identified target words; and modeling 2-word utterances.
+One previously included Canadian trial evaluated the effects of the Hanen Parent Program on language outcomes137 among children ages 23 to 33 months with expressive language delays (i.e., at no higher than the one-word stage).
+The Hanen Parent Program comprises eight parent group sessions of 2.5 hours each and three home visits.
+Parents were taught to provide linguistic input to their children contingent on their child's interests.
+For this study, the usual Hanen Parent Program was modified to coach parents on focused stimulation of 10 target words; replacing acquired words with new, parent-identified target words; and modeling two-word utterances.

-Gibbard et al.136 also evaluated a parent training program for parents of toddlers 26 to 39 months of age with limited expressive vocabulary (30 words or less) but without evidence of global developmental delays.
+Gibbard136 evaluated a parent training program for parents of toddlers ages 26 to 39 months with limited expressive vocabulary (30 words or less) but without evidence of global developmental delays.
 Parents attended sessions for 60 to 75 minutes every other week for 11 weeks.
-The primary objective for parents was to increase their child's language development to where the child was producing 3- to 4-word utterances.
-During the parent group meetings, the group leader emphasized games and activities that could be used to help the children meet these objectives, and how to transfer the language skills achieved during the games to daily life activities.
+The primary objective for parents was to increase their child's language development to the point that the child was producing three- to four-word utterances.
+During the parent group meetings, the group leader emphasized games and activities that could be used to help the children meet these objectives and how to transfer the language skills achieved during the games to daily life activities.